Find your care

 Hepatic encephalopathy is classified using the West Haven Criteria, which has 4 grades ranging from shorter attention span, personality changes, confusion, and coma.

-Liver disease and other factors that affect liver function can cause hepatic encephalopathy:
+Liver disease and other factors that affect liver function can be hepatic encephalopathy causes:

 - Cirrhosis (liver scarring)